OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 Automatically generate and serve images for your visitor's viewport size without changing your theme!

 ## Focuspoint
-As a new feature, it is possible to set a focuspoint to responsive images.
+With this feature, it is possible to set a focuspoint to responsive images.

 ### How it works
 This feature serves two major functionalities.
 One in the October CMS backend, and one in the frontend.